When a tenant company enters liquidation, a landlord will ordinarily become an unsecured creditor.

 ‘Peaceable re-entry’ means that, if a landlord has been informed of a company’s insolvency, there may be recourse to take back possession of the property, without first getting a court order (assuming that the right to forfeit is expressly granted by the lease).

-This is a high-risk strategy, in tha, if anyone present opposes the landlord’s right to change the locks, it may then constitute a criminal offence to proceed.
+This is a high-risk strategy, in that, if anyone present opposes the landlord’s right to change the locks, it may constitute a criminal offence to proceed.
 Further legal issues may also arise if there are goods at the property, which would then make the landlord an involuntary bailee.
 A landlord’s behaviour, in this scenario, is governed by the Torts Act, which outlines a statutory method by which bailees should handle goods found on the property.

-The Liquidator’s right to Disclaim the Leasehold
+The Liquidator’s Right to Disclaim the Leasehold during Liquidation

 When a company goes into liquidation, a liquidator can disclaim the lease.
 This is a unilateral decision by the liquidator to simply hand back the property to the landlord.
 The liquidator will do this by sending a form under section 178 of the Insolvency Act 1986 to the landlord and all other interested parties to disclaim the onerous lease.
 In addition, the liquidator will send a copy of this notice to the Registrar of Companies and to the Land Registry.